wagoodman/bridgy/README.md

 ## Usage
 ```
-  bridgy ssh [-teauw] [-l LAYOUT] <host>...
+  bridgy ssh [-auwvd] [-l LAYOUT] <host>...
+  bridgy ssh [-uvd] --no-tmux <host>
-  bridgy list-mounts
+  bridgy list-mounts [-vd]
-  bridgy mount <host>:<remotedir>
+  bridgy mount [-vd] <host>:<remotedir>
-  bridgy unmount (-a | <host>...)
+  bridgy unmount [-vd] (-a | <host>...)
-  bridgy update
+  bridgy update [-v]
   bridgy (-h | --help)
   bridgy --version

 Sub-commands:
+  ssh           ssh into the selected host(s)
-  mount         use sshfs to mount a remote directory to an empty local directory
+  mount         use sshfs to mount a remote directory to an empty local directory (linux only)
-  unmount       unmount one or more host sshfs mounts
+  unmount       unmount one or more host sshfs mounts (linux only)
-  list-mounts   show all sshfs mounts
+  list-mounts   show all sshfs mounts (linux only)
-  update        pull the latest instance inventory from aws
+  update        pull the latest inventory from your cloud provider

 Options:
   -a        --all            Automatically use all matched hosts.
-  -e        --exact          Use exact match for given hosts (not fuzzy match).
+  -d        --dry-run        Show all commands that you would have run, but don't run them (implies --verbose)
   -l LAYOUT --layout LAYOUT  Use a configured lmux layout for each host.
-  -t        --template       Use the given ssh template for logging into the ec2 instance
+  -n        --no-tmux        Ssh into a single server without tmux
   -u        --update         pull the latest instance inventory from aws then run the specified command
   -w        --windows        Use tmux windows instead of panes for each matched host.
   -h        --help           Show this screen.
+  -v        --verbose        Show debug information.
   --version                  Show version.

 Configuration Options are in ~/.bridgy/config.yml